arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 * Get the client library and example

-You may download the Entity Linking Intelligence Service API client library through https://www.projectoxford.ai/sdk or access them via GitHub.
+You may download the Entity Linking Intelligence Service API client library through https://www.projectoxford.ai/sdk or access them via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

-## Step 1: Subscribe Entity Linking Intelligence Service and get your own key
+### <a name="step-1-subscribe-entity-linking-intelligence-service-and-get-your-own-key">Step 1: Subscribe Entity Linking Intelligence Service and get your key</a>
 Before using Entity Linking Intelligence Service, you must sign up for an API key.
-See [subscription and key management](https://www.projectoxford.ai/Subscription).
+See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both primary and secondary key can be used in this tutorial.

-## Step 2: Create a new project in Visual Studio
+### <a name="step-2-create-a-new-project-in-visual-studio"> Step 2: Create a new project in Visual Studio</a>

 Let’s start by creating a new project in Visual Studio.
 First, launch Visual Studio 2015 from the Start Menu.
-Then, create a new project by select ** Installed → Templates → Visual C# → Windows Universal → Blank App ** for your project template:
+Then, create a new project by select **Installed → Templates → Visual C# → Windows Universal → Blank App** for your project template:

  ![Createa universal app](./Images/CreateUWP.png)

-## Step 3: Add the Entity Linking NuGet Package to your project
+### <a name+"step-3-add-the-entity-linking-nuget-package-to-your-project">Step 3: Add the Entity Linking NuGet Package to your project</a>

-Entity Linking of Project Oxford is released as a Nuget.org package and needs to be installed before you can use it.
+Entity Linking of Cognitive Services is released as a NuGet.org package and needs to be installed before you can use it.
-To add them to your project, go to the Solution Explorer tab, ** right click ** on your project, and select ** Manage Nuget Packages **:
+To add it to your project, go to the **Solution Explorer** tab, right click on your project, and select **Manage Nuget Packages**:

+First, in the **NuGet Package Manager** window, select NuGet.org as your Package Source in the upper right corner.
+Select **Browse** in the upper left corner and in the search box type “ProjectOxford.EntityLinking”.
+Select the **Microsoft.ProjectOxford.EntityLinking** NuGet package and click **Install**.

-In NuGet Package Manager window, select nuget.org as your Package Source, search for Newtonsoft.Json and install.
-If you are prompted to review changes, click OK.
-If you are presented with the EntityLinking license terms, click I Accept.
+Next, search for Newtonsoft.Json and install.
+If you are prompted to review changes, click **OK**.
+If you are presented with the EntityLinking license terms, click **I Accept**.

 EntityLinking is now installed as part of your application.
-You can confirm this by checking that the ** Microsoft.ProjectOxford.EntityLinking ** reference is present as part of your project in Solution Explorer:
+You can confirm this by checking that the** Microsoft.ProjectOxford.EntityLinking** reference is present as part of your project in Solution Explorer:

  ![Included nuget library in project](./Images/NugetLibraryInProject.png)

-## Step 4: Add an input and output text block to your app’s XAML
+### <a name="step-4-add-an-input-and-output-text-block-to-your-apps-xaml">Step 4: Add an input and output text block to your app’s XAML</a>
 Navigate to ** MainPage.xaml ** in your project by double clicking on it in Solution Explorer.
 This will open the file.
-For convenience, you can double click on the ** XAML ** button in the Designer tab; this will hide the visual designer and reserve all of the space for the code view:
+For convenience, you can double click on the **XAML** button in the **Designer** tab, this will hide the visual designer and reserve all of the space for the code view:

  ![Included nuget library in project](./Images/UWPMainPage.png)

- As a text service, the best way to visualize is creating an input and an output text block.
-To do this, in the Grid, let’s add the following XAML.
-This code will add three components, an input text box, an output text block and a button to start over.
+As a text service, the best way to visualize the functionality is creating an input and an output text block.
+To do this, in the **Grid**, let’s add the following XAML.
+This code adds three components, an input text box, an output text block and a button to start over.

  ```XAML
  <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">